-Mitochondrial DNA – passed from females to both genders of children, but only females pass it on (your mother’s matrilineal line)
+Mitochondrial DNA – (abbreviated mtDNA) passed from females to both genders of children, but only females pass it on (your matrilineal, or mother's maternal line)

 X Chromosome (the sex chromosome) – A female child receives one X-chromosome from her father and one X-chromosome from her mother.
 A male child receives an X-chromosome from his mother and a Y-chromosome from his father.

 Why the Y?

 The human Y chromosome is a male-specific sex chromosome.
 Nearly all humans who possess a Y chromosome will be morphologically male.
 Although the Y chromosome is situated in the cell nucleus, it only recombines with the X-chromosome at the ends of the Y chromosome; the vast majority of the Y chromosome (95%) does not recombine.